 Just like a brick and mortar retail store, you want your website’s users to be able to find what they’re looking for.
 This means that it might be time to reevaluate your site layout and navigation.

-Include easy options for contacting you, registering for a service, or navigate to specific product pages.
+- Include easy options for contacting you, registering for a service, or navigating to specific product pages.

 Website speed is more important than ever.
 According to the BBC, about half of all online shoppers won’t wait even 3 seconds to wait for a page to load.
 So even a site that slightly lags will leave you with half of the audience that a quicker website would provide.
 Additionally, a site that loses just a half second on its average load time will result in a 10% loss in conversions.

 To check your website’s speed, start with a free service, like Pingdom or GTmetrix.
 These give you a broad picture of your site’s speed and help identify any problem areas.
 There are a lot of different areas that you can use to increase your site’s speed.
 Below are a handful of the most common: